Lille 0-2 Paris Saint-Germain: Neymar double extends gap at top of Ligue 1

-Neymar scored twice as Paris Saint-Germain claimed a hard-earned 2-0 victory over Lille to extend their lead at the top of Ligue 1 to 10 points.

-Having opened the scoring with a sublime strike in the 28th minute of Sunday's encounter at Stade Pierre-Mauroy, Neymar doubled his tally with a penalty early in the second half.
+Having opened the scoring with a sublime strike in the 28th minute of Monday's encounter at Stade Pierre-Mauroy, Neymar doubled his tally with a penalty early in the second half.

-After netting his second goal, Neymar appeared to pay tribute to Los Angeles Lakers legend Kobe Bryant, who was reported to have died in a helicopter crash on Sunday.
+After netting his second goal, Neymar appeared to pay tribute to Los Angeles Lakers legend Kobe Bryant, who was reported to have died in a helicopter crash.

 Lille felt harshly treated by the VAR for PSG's second, though they were fortunate Mauro Icardi and Kylian Mbappe squandered chances to further the visitors' lead as a 14-match unbeaten home league run came to an end.